bluemediaapp/specification/storage.md

 ### What this state does

-This state will store the information in cache Data in this state should have an expiry time of 10 minutes
+This state will store the information in the cache
+Data in this state should have an expiry time of 10 minutes

 ## RELIVE